-- T. Amenity of existing or allocated uses in the surrounding area, including visual impact, noise and shadow flicker - U. Landscape and visual impact.

-- V. Environment, including air quality, natural heritage, the historic environment, the water environment (including flood risk), and peat and other carbon rich soils - W. Transport infrastructure, including road traffic and the safety of trunk roads and the railway network - X. Tourism and recreation, including core paths, long-distance walking routes and public access - Y. Aviation, including the safe use of Glasgow Airport, flight activity, navigation, flight paths and Ministry of Defence operations - Z. Telecommunications (including those used by utility companies) and broadcasting installations - AA.
+- T. Amenity of existing or allocated uses in the surrounding area, including visual impact, noise and shadow flicker - U. Landscape and identified viewpoints (visual impact).
+Consideration should be given to the cumulative impacts of wind turbines, landscape sensitivity to, and capacity for, wind turbine development.
+The Landscape Capacity Study for Wind Turbine Development in the Clyde Valley 2014 (or any subsequent review of this document) will be used to assess the sensitivity of the landscape to wind turbine proposals - V. Environment, including air quality, natural heritage, the historic environment, the water environment (including flood risk), and peat and other carbon rich soils - W. Transport infrastructure, including road traffic and the safety of trunk roads and the railway network - X. Tourism and recreation, including core paths, long-distance walking routes and public access - Y. Aviation, including the safe use of Glasgow Airport, flight activity, navigation, flight paths and Ministry of Defence operations - Z. Telecommunications (including those used by utility companies) and broadcasting installations - AA.
 The local economy - BB.
 The scale of contribution towards renewable energy generation targets - CC.
 The effect on greenhouse gas emissions and opportunities for energy storage